deshi-basara/glftv-video-processor/README.md

 # glftv-video-processor #

-Python video-processing webinterface for converting video files into the web-video-formats used by [GLFtv.de](http://glftv.de/).
+Python video-processing cli-prototype for converting mpeg-2 and mp4 (h.264) into the web-video-formats used by [GLFtv.de](http://glftv.de/).

-Still under development | Only unix support

 ===================
 ### Dependendencies